 ** Talk to your doctor if symptoms last more than one week while taking Nasacort.

-Nasacort and Flonase are available on most pharmacies’ shelves.
+Nasacort and Flonase are available on the shelves of most pharmacies.
 You can find them in generic and brand-name versions.
 The generic versions of Nasacort and Flonase are likely to cost less than their brand-name versions.
-At the time this article was written, Flonase was less expensive than Nasacort, according to GoodRx.com.

 Typically, Nasacort and Flonase Allergy Relief are not covered by prescription drug insurance plans because they’re over-the-counter drugs.
 However, the generic of Flonase is also available as a prescription drug.
 Prescription generics are often covered by insurance plans.